natilik/terraform-foundations-training/3.state/AWS/instructions.md

 4. Delete your local state files – does a plan/apply still work?

-5. Destroy your infrastructure and then delete the storage account/S3 bucket:
+5. Destroy your infrastructure (“terraform destroy”), then delete the storage account/S3 bucket:
     * AWS – See “aws_cli_commands.txt”.
     * Azure – See “az_cli_commands.txt”.